michalopocki/WordReplacer/README.md

 # WordReplacer
-WPF MVVM application to replace text in .doc/.docx documents.
+WPF MVVM application to find and replace text in .doc/.docx documents.